XP-NETWORK/documentation/docs/nft_standards/ERC721A.md

 ## Limitations

-The storage imptovements came at a cost.
-To avoid the overflow problem the maximum number of tokens minted in one contract is limited to 5,000.
+The storage improvements came at a cost.
+To avoid the overflow problem, the maximum number of tokens minted in one contract is limited to 5,000.

 ```ts
 // The maximum `quantity` that can be minted with {_mintERC2309}.